What is a Process Approach?

 - First, you identify your key processes.

-- Second, you define quality standards for those processes.
+- Second, you define standards for those processes.

-- Third, you decide how process quality will be measured.
+- Third, you decide how the process will be measured and evaluated.

 - Fourth, you document your approach to achieving the desired quality, as determined by your measurements.